 Here are 12 fast relaxation tips that will assist you to center yourself.
 The top five are breathing and relaxing techniques.
 The rest are things you can do to move your brain from left to right or may use more of your right side of your brain (creative side/emotional side) to assist you to relax.
 I love to go kayaking to relax.
-I do not have to tell myself to breathe when I am floating on the lake I just do.
-The lake takes me to my peaceful place where I can breathe and let go of my stress.
+I do not have to tell myself to breath when I am floating on the lake I just do.
+The lake takes me to my peaceful place where I can breath and let go of my stress.
 If you are looking for some new relaxation tips, I highly suggest tapping.
 See the videos below to learn how to tap with Nick Ortner.

 Deep Breathing: Find a comfortable position in your chair.
 Close your eyes thinking of a word that you repeat in your mind.
 Pace the word slow enough to relax but fast enough that no other thoughts enter your mind, if thoughts come in say the word faster until no other thoughts come in.
 Do the exercise for 5-30 minutes daily.